 Pro Tips

 - This fits in a 3-quart crock pot.
-Cut in half and it will fit in a 2 quart.
-You can use a larger crock pot.
+Cut it in half, and it will fit in a 2-quart crock pot.
+You can use a larger crock pot but it will cook faster.
+Details are in the post above.

 - Use chicken breast or thighs.